Narcissus (plant): Vegetative

-The pale brown-skinned ovoid tunicate bulbs have a membranous tunic and a corky stem (base or basal) plate from which arise the adventitious root hairs in a ring around the edge, which grow up to 40 mm in length.
+The pale brown-skinned ovoid tunicate bulbs have a membranous tunic and a corky stem (base or basal) plate from which arise the adventitious root hairs in a ring around the edge, which grow up to in length.
 Above the stem plate is the storage organ consisting of bulb scales, surrounding the previous flower stalk and the terminal bud.
 The scales are of two types, true storage organs and the bases of the foliage leaves.
 These have a thicker tip and a scar from where the leaf lamina became detached.
 The innermost leaf scale is semicircular, only partly enveloping the flower stalk (semisheathed). (see Hanks Fig 1.3).
 The bulb may contain a number of branched bulb units, each with two to three true scales and two to three leaf bases.
 Each bulb unit has a life of about four years.

 Once the leaves die back in summer, the roots also wither.
 After some years, the roots shorten, pulling the bulbs deeper into the ground (contractile roots).
 The bulbs develop from the inside, pushing the older layers outwards which become brown and dry, forming an outer shell, the tunic or skin.
 Up to 60 layers have been counted in some wild species.
 While the plant appears dormant above the ground the flower stalk, which will start to grow in the following spring, develops within the bulb surrounded by two to three deciduous leaves and their sheaths.
 The flower stem lies in the axil of the second true leaf.